gribscan/gribscan/magician.md

 ## properties

 ### dimkeys
-`dimkeys` must be a tuple including all dimension names corresponding to the `dimension_key` return value of `m2key`.
+`dimkeys` is a tuple that specifies all dimension names that are used to construct the return value `dimension_key` by `m2key`.

 ## methods